Key References & Legislation

 First formal decision

+The first formal insurer decision should be treated as a written evidence problem, not a phone-call problem.
 Once a denial, work-capacity decision, or treatment refusal lands, your evidence and review strategy matter more than hopeful phone calls.

 Step 5: If disputed, escalate strategically